Wangu-ndungu/Customer-Shopping-Behaviour/README.md

 # Customer-Shopping-Behaviour
-Analysed sales and customer data using python and SQL and created a Power Bi dashboard
+Analysed sales and customer data using python
+Uploaded the data into a postgreSQL database
+Used SQL to answer critical busines questions
+Created a Power Bi dashboard